 While there’s a ton of information on the web (seriously, just Google “active listening in sales”), I think Hubspot really has a couple of incredible resources on the topic:

 And one other thing: it can be easy to think you already know what your prospects need (and indeed, often you might).
 But, I want to challenge you to always get it directly from them each and every time.

-That’s because active listening has a reassuring affect on your customer in addition to make 100% sure you always know how to reach them best.
+That’s because active listening has a reassuring effect on your customer, in addition to making 100% sure you always know how to reach them best.